 going on.

-Expect the Unexpected By 2009 I had long transitoned and the associated problems seemed to be finally behind me.
+Expect the Unexpected By 2009 I had long transitioned and the associated problems seemed to be finally behind me.
 But then in the financial crisis my bank failed!
-My account was transfered to a still solvent bank.
+My account was transferred to a still solvent bank.
 However, when I tried to activate the new account I had no success.
 I contacted their telebanking service and the problem was that my date of birth had been entered into their systems incorrectly.
 But they would not correct this until I had proved my identity to their satisfaction.
-There then followed an ever more acrimouous debate as I provided information which didn't match my pre-transition details that they had been sent.
+There then followed an ever more acrimonious debate as I provided information which didn't match my pre-transition details that they had been sent.
 Every mismatch made them more suspicious.
-Ultimately I had to visit their Head Office carrying a pile of documents - my Birth Certificate, old passports, medical records and letters, bank statements, gender confirmation cerificate, printed emails ... in order to get back access to my bank accout.
+Ultimately, I had to visit their Head Office carrying a pile of documents - my Birth Certificate, old passports, medical records and letters, bank statements, gender confirmation certificate, printed emails ... in order to get back access to my bank account.

 A broader example was the assumption that I could now mind the babies and young children of my nephews and nieces.
 The resulted in fun moments such as realising I didn't know how to plat the hair of a niece, and her having to try to teach me!